NicolasBizzozzero/fforest/README.md

 ## Acknowledgments
 I would like to thanks the <a href="http://lfi.lip6.fr/web/">LFI team</a> from the <a href="https://www.lip6.fr/">LIP6 laboratory</a>, and specifically <a href="http://webia.lip6.fr/~marsala/christophe/Accueil.html">Mr. Marsala Christophe</a>, for helping me during the entire duration of my internship, and for offering me the knowledge and resources needed to build this software.

+## License
+This project is licensed under the !!!
+License - see the [LICENSE.txt](LICENSE.txt) file for details.

 <p align="center">
     <img src="https://github.com/NicolasBi/fforest/blob/master/fforest/res/pictures/logo_upmc.png?raw=true" alt="logo_upmc" height="110" width="250" align="middle"/>